-The law focuses on improving safety in public spaces, beaches, residential areas and large venues, while also introducing stricter regulations for events and facilities.
+The Dubai public safety law 2026 focuses on improving safety in public spaces, beaches, residential areas, and large venues, while introducing stricter regulations for events and entertainment facilities.
+Dubai Municipality's Environment, Health and Safety Agency has been designated as the lead authority for regulating and enforcing compliance across the emirate.

 Under the new regulations, residents and visitors must follow several guidelines when using public spaces in Dubai.